-NEW STUDY PROVES IT: First-born children are much SMARTER than their siblings
+New Study: First-born children are much smarter than their siblings

 Ouch - it's official...

 WARNING: If you’re the youngest or middle child in your family, be prepared - new research shows that your older sibling is more intelligent than you.

 Research has shown that first-born children are more likely to be smarter than their younger brothers and sisters - news that’s sure to start squabbles all over the country.

 The report from the University of Sydney and the University of Edinburgh, Analysis Group has revealed that first-borns have a higher IQ as well as better thinking skills - and the signs can be seen as early as the age of one.

 It’s believed the findings could be the result of first born kids receiving more mental stimulation and undivided attention from their parents.